smallgreycreatures/solar_power_plant_simulator/README.md

 	def get_rotor_diameter(self):
 		"""Returns rotor diameter"""

-	def wind_power_plant_calculator(wind_power_plant, time):
+    def wind_variation(self, time):
+        """Function that defines how the wind varies during the year.
+More wind in spring and autumn."""

+	def energy_calculator(self):
 		"""Iterates over all days per year and calculates how much energy the wind power plant produces.
 The prodcution is season dependent because of stronger winds in spring and autumn.
-The function returns a tuple with the standard deviation, mean value and four lists.
-One with the standard deviation for all months another with the mean value for all months, one with the max value for all month and one with the minimum value for all months."""
+The function returns dictionary containing one element with key 0.
+This element is a list of all days where each day is represented as a tuple of the form(time, energy_produced,wind_variation, rotor_diameter)

-def main_menu():
+def main_function():
 	"""Function that handles the user interaction when the user is in the main menu.
-It can here choose to calculate wind or solar."""

-def calculate_solar_power():
-	"""User interaction function which asks for input data.
-Latitudes, area, material constant and presents the generated data."""
+The user here chooses wind or solar and is asked to input the required data.
+A power plant object is then created."""

-def calculate_wind_power():
+def power_calculation(power_plant):
-	"""Ask for the rotor diameter and presents the generated wind data."""
+	"""The energy_calculator() method is called and the result is stored in a variable.
+The user is asked what to do with the data (Table, Bar chart, save to file, discard)."""

-def save_to_file():
+def save_to_file(power_plant_dict, power_plant, file_name):
 	"""Saves the generated data to a file"""

-def generate_bar_chart():
+def display_bar_graph(energy_produced_per_month):
-	"""Generates a bar chart through plotpy"""
+	"""Generates a bar graph through tkinter"""

-def generate_table():
+def generate_table(energy_produced_per_month):
 	"""Generate tables"""

-def user_input_cleaner():
+def user_input_cleaner(prompt):
 	"""Checks the user inputs for error."""

+def calculate_mean_value(energy_production_list):
+"""Calculates the mean value of energy produced during a given time.
+The number of items in the list is considered to give the time."""

+def calculate_standard_deviation(energy_production_list):
+"""Calculates the standard deviation of the energy produced during a period of time.
+The number of items in the list is considered to give the time."""

 def quit():
 	"""Exits the program"""